seejee/OSXTools/README.md

 * VolumeManager works by wrapping the OSX command line utility, diskutil.
 * Diskutil provides an option to output its queries in plist format, so the Plist gem is used to parse output into a hash.
 * The Volume class acts as a thin layer over diskutil's plist hash.
-* VolumeManager and Volume both use the DiskutilInvoker class to interact with the command line via system() and popen().
+* VolumeManager and Volume use the DiskutilInvoker class to interact with the command line via system() and popen().